This post may contain affiliate links. Read our disclosure policy here.

 Instructions

-- In a large bowl combine popcorn, pretzels, nuts and raisins, set aside.
+- In a very large bowl combine cereals, pretzels and nuts.

 How many batches would I have to make for a class of 40 students?